chromice/ae/README.md

 In more practical terms, if you are putting together a site with some forms that save data to a database, and then present that data back to the user on a bunch of pages, æ comes with everything you need.

-You may still find it useful, even if you are thinking of web app architecture in terms of dispatchers, controllers, events, filters, etc. The author assumes you are working on something complex and wishes you a hearty good luck. ;-)
+You may still find it useful, even if you are thinking of web app architecture in terms of dispatchers, controllers, events, filters, etc. The author assumes you are working on something complex and wishes you a hearty good luck!

 * * *